StrangledJTAC/qassembler/README.md

 ## Limitations

 * Variables remain unsupported as the targetted hardware does not implement the necessary memory protection techniques.
-* Due to an unclear specification, the current implementation does not allow operands for the MSC opcode.
+* Due to unclear ISA specification, the current implementation does not allow operands for the MSC opcode.

 ## Installation